Indigenous Community Support Fund: needs-based funding requests

 - has your community or organization already received governmental funding for the identified COVID-19 need?

 Meeting these criteria does not guarantee funding.
-Applications will be assessed for eligibility and prioritized on a case-by-case basis.
-The number of approved applications will depend on a number of factors including the number of applications submitted and total available funding.
+Requests will be assessed for eligibility and prioritized on a case-by-case basis.
+The number of approved requests will depend on a number of factors including the number of requests submitted and total available funding.

 Examples of activities that can be funded